 Once the desired behavior starts, mom or dad need to be positive and say something nice and brief like, “Thanks”.

 But my child won’t answer me!
 If this is your problem, then you need to build the behavior of answering questions.
 The problem is that in the past, when your child has answered questions, it has produced an undesirable consequence for the child.
 Probably, you have responded with coercion to your child’s answer.
 You have figuratively “beaten” the child with her own words.
 So, you need to teach your child that answering questions produces desirable consequences or rewards.
 To do this, decide on a small positive reward or several rewards.
 For a 5 year old, these may be a Skittle, a “Great!”, and high five.
 Then you play the answer game.
 Every time your child answers a question, she gets a reward.
 Start with easy questions and the tangible reward (Skittle).
 Questions could include, “What’s your name?” and “How old are you?”
 You should increase the difficulty of the question, and the connection to behavior to such questions as “What is one thing you do to get ready for bed?”
 You will probably need to play this game several times for several days.
 Show your child how happy you are when your question is answered.
 After a while, your child will answer your question, “What do I expect you to do right now?”
 Start asking this question when the child wants to do the expectation.
 For example, you give the child a cookie, and ask, “What do I expect you to do right now?”
 Well, that is an easy question… “Eat the cookie!”
-Once your child will answer questions when upset, or being non-compliant, you can use one of the most powerful behavior tools available.
+Once your child will answer questions about pharmacy technician when upset, or being non-compliant, you can use one of the most powerful behavior tools available.
 Remember to acknowledge appropriate behavior when it happens.
 The expectation may get the behavior started, but it is our positive response to the behavior that will keep it going, and make positive behavior happen more often.